-Sakhalin Energy wants to know about any potential problems and concerns that might have been caused by the company's activities under Sakhalin-2 project implementation to do the best to resolve them in a timely manner.
+Sakhalin Energy wants to know about any potential problems and concerns that might have been caused by the company's activities under the Sakhalin-2 project implementation to do the best to resolve them in a timely manner.

-This leaflet tells you how you can inform Sakhalin Energy of grievances or express concerns due to the company's activity or Sakhalin-2 project implementation.
+This leaflet tells you how you can inform Sakhalin Energy of grievances or express concerns due to the company's activity or the Sakhalin-2 project including its operational phase and development projects.